 Playa Santa Lucia was only a – far too short – beach break on my trip to Cuba.

 To read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: